kubernetes-study-guide/Kubernetes-Study-Guide/Section-05/01_replicasets/transcript.md

 Hello everyone and welcome back.

 Ok we've covered a lot of really good stuff in the past few sections.
-However things are going get even more interesting because we're now going to level up and start looking at controller objects.
+However things are going get even more interesting because we're now going to level up and start playing with controller objects.

 But what are they I hear you say?

-Controller objects are objects that in turn creates kubernetes objects.
-There are a number of objects types that falls into the controller object category.
+Controller objects are objects that in turn creates other kubernetes objects.
+There are a number of objects types that falls into the controller category.
 They include replicasets, deployments, and statefulsets.
 We'll cover all of them in due course, but for now we'll take a look at replicasets.

 A replicaset is used for creating multiple replicas of a pod, hence the name replicaset.
-You need to create replica pods if you want to implement high-availability and loadbalancing capabilities in your IT estate.
-We'll cover how those capabilities work later in the course, when we talk about the clusterIP service.
+You need to create replica pods if you want to implement high-availability and loadbalancing capabilities for your application.
+We'll cover those capabilities in the clusterIP service video, later in the course.

 Anyway for now here's the replicaset we'll create for this demo:

 ```
-code configs/replicaset-httpd.yaml
+vim replicaset-httpd.yaml
 ```

-Here, we're saying, create an object of the type replicaset, this replicaset should ensure that there are exactly 3 running pods in the set.
+Here, we're saying, create an object of the type replicaset, this replicaset should ensure that there are exactly 5 running pods in the set.

 This replicaset will have control over any pods with this label.
 In this exmaple. this label has a key with the name 'app', and it's corresponding value is set to httpd_webserver.